Disentangling the critical signatures of neural activity: Results

-We now assume that the timescales of the two processes are separated \cite{priesemann2018can}, that is $\gamma_{D} \gg \gamma_i$, {so that the stationary probability distribution of the activity is $p(v) = \int d\mathcal{D} \prod_{i=1}^Np(v_i|\mathcal{D})p(\mathcal{D})$ and in general $p(v_i, v_j) \ne p(v_i)p(v_j)$}.
-Thus, the presence of the unobserved modulation results in the emergence of an effective dependence between the units. {Remarkably, one can show that the units, although not independent, are always uncorrelated $\ev{v_i v_j} - \ev{v_i}\ev{v_j} = 0 \quad \forall i \ne j$ \cite{supplemental_material}.
-At the same time, the dependence between the units is shaped by} the parameter $\mathcal{D}^*$.
+As noted before, it is clear that $p(v_i, v_j) \ne p(v_i)p(v_j)$.
+In principle, we are able to compute the joint probability distribution for any number of variables in the same way.
+Crucially, notice that

+which implies that the units, although not independent, are always uncorrelated.
+This follows immediately from the fact that all the expectation values where a variable $v_i$ appears an odd number of times vanish, e.g.,

+since $\int dv_i \,v_i \,p(v_i | \mathcal{D}) = 0$.
+Therefore, in the extrinsic {Ornstein-Uhlenbeck} model, the variables are always uncorrelated.
+This property will be useful when we will consider the case of a non-zero $\mathcal{W}_{ij}$, which will be the sole source of correlations in the model.

+The dependence between the units induced by the modulation is shaped by the parameter $\mathcal{D}^*$.
 If $\mathcal{D}^*$ is high enough, the modulation is rare and the units are always dominated by noise as we can see in Figure \ref{fig:avalanches_model}c.
-On the other hand, if $\mathcal{D}^*$ is small, whenever $\mathcal{D}(t) = \mathcal{D}^*$ the noise contribution to the units will {be vanishing} and the activity will follow an exponential decay.
+On the other hand, if $\mathcal{D}^*$ is small, whenever $\mathcal{D}(t) = \mathcal{D}^*$ the noise contribution to the units will be vanishing and the activity will follow an exponential decay.
 Therefore, in this regime, each $v_i$ will typically alternate periods of quasi-silence to periods of activity.
 In other words, depending on the value of $\mathcal{D}^*$, this model can either reproduce a noise-driven behavior or a bursty, coordinated one, as shown in Figure \ref{fig:avalanches_model}a.